onera/Fast/Fast/doc/source/Fast.rst

         + 'minmod'  (only valid for roe scheme)
         + default value is 'o3'

+    - **'senseurType'**:  only valid for 'senseur' scheme.
+Possible values are

+        + 0 : correction for speed only
+        + 1 : correction for speed, density and pressure

     - **'motion'**: possible values are

         + 'none' (no motion)